 Simple forms with a muted, limited palette and random surface textures

-Tony Orvis is participating in ESC Artists Autumn events in 2019.
+Rutland based Potter Tony Orvis is joining us for several ESC Artists events in 2021.

 Stamford Arts Centre: